abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_5_Data_Structures/Lecture_5.md

 ## Tries

-- Retrival.
+- Retrieval.

-- The amalgama of all the above.
+- The amalgam of all the above.

 - *Tries*: Tree of arrays.